 This was the first Goosebumps book in the series to have characters identified as people of color.
 I phrase it that way because a lot of the kids and their families in this series are deliberately vague in this specification; leaving the reader to fill in the blank from what they know.
 Sari was extremely petty, and Gabe made some stupid decisions based on saving face, which is frustrating as an adult but makes sense for a kid that age.
 The most important thing though is that they were dynamic.
 Both Gabe and Sari showed significant growth from the beginning to the end.

 Kidnapping, claustrophobia, and of course, mummy’s coming to life.
 Getting mummified alive is a pretty terrifying prospect for any age group.
 I think what cuts the tension a bit with this one is that it has an Indiana Jones adventure vibe driving the plot that makes it as exciting as it is scary.

 The actual curse turned out to be a fake, but we did get a bunch of Mummys that came to life in the end.
 There’s nothing strikingly original in this one, but it didn’t feel derivative and it didn’t get bogged down by tropes.

 TV Adaptation – Bullet Review

-There’s no TV adaptation for this one.
-They did do an episode for the sequel, and they definitely cast white actors for Gabe, Sari, and Uncle Ben.
+There’s no TV adaptation for this one, but they did do an episode for the sequel where they definitely cast white actors for Gabe, Sari, and Uncle Ben.
 It’ll be a few years before I get to that on this blog though.